universallyleo/ngzkHandshakeTable/README.md

 # TODO
 - Add a table reading guide
 - Replace member json data by NGZK official one
+- Better information (regarding timing of 完売) when comparing with other records
+- New table (or graph): Sales progression, and accumulated sales numebr
 - Companion project: write a forTUNE music scrapper to automate update of DB